 Even when they’re on foot for a long time, their feet “did not protest,” allowing them to wear this sneaker for hours with no issues.
 Many also find this walking shoe comfortable to walk long distances and perfect for "walking around cobblestone streets and climbing stone steps to castles.”

 With the comfort and support that the Vionic Zinah delivers, this walking shoe is considered “the perfect everyday shoe.”

 The Vionic Zinah is a versatile model that will let wearers easily dress up and down.

-According to the reviewers, is perfect for both casual wear and a little dressier work outfit Some even commented that shoe has a “tasteful rich color” and is "very rich looking."
+According to the reviewers, this shoe is perfect for both casual wear and a little dressier work outfit.
+Some even commented that this shoe has a “tasteful rich color” and is "very rich looking."

 Comfort without durability